alextodorov/super-simple-router/README.md

 ```

 The result of parsing is an array.

-The first index is the uri.
+The first element is the uri.

+The second element is handler.

-The second is handler and the third contains the params if any exist.
+The third element contains the params if any exist.

 ```php